 - With WordPress, setting up your integration is as simple as downloading the Lokalise plugin.
 Import the content for translation from WordPress to Lokalise in a matter of seconds, and pull it back once the translation is ready.
 No more spreadsheets or tons of emails – assign tasks and automate notifications when certain actions are completed.

 - For Contentful, you can sync Text, Symbols, and RichText by going to the “Integrations” section of your “Project Settings” and connecting the two platforms.
 Here’s the full how-to.

 But isn’t localization the same thing as translation?

 Website translation is one part of a localized website, and if you’re operating with an agile method, can occur concurrently with design and development.

 The term “localization” stands for adapting a product or content to fit a specific market or country and adjusting its functional properties to accommodate the linguistic, cultural, political and legal differences.
 Localization is often confused with translation, the process of converting text from one language to another.
 While these terms might be somewhat similar, translation is actually just one aspect of localization.

 After you’ve set up your code, design, and processes to handle website localization, the next step is to begin translation.
-This can be done in two ways:
+This can be done in three ways: